Miroslav Ondříček: Life and career

-Miroslav Ondříček was born in Prague, Czechoslovakia (now Prague, Czech Republic).
+Miroslav Ondříček was born in Prague, Czechoslovakia (now the Czech Republic).
 He studied filmmaking at the Barrandov Studio Training School and began making movies during the Czech New Wave.
 His first feature film work was on Miloš Forman's Talent Competition.
 He continued his long working relationship with Forman in the US on such films as Hair (1979), Ragtime (1981) and Amadeus (1984).
-He also collaborated with the British film director Lindsay Anderson on two films: If....
+He also collaborated with the British film director Lindsay Anderson on three films: the short The White Bus (1967), If....
 (1968) and O Lucky Man!
 (1973).

 Family

 He is the father of the film director David Ondříček, and was a member of the board of the Film School in Pisek.

 Death

 Ondříček died in Prague at the age of 80.